 The political and economic landscape in Europe is looking uncertain, as 2019 begins with tensions in countries across the continent and the UK's exit from the European Union looming ever closer.
 With so much unknown about the future of Europe post-Brexit, some institutions and investors have been looking around for new profitable locations, in case London is usurped as the region's leading financial center.

 While cities such as Paris and Berlin are the more obvious front-runners, another possible candidate has emerged: Dublin.
-According to the CDI's Global Financial Centres Index, the Irish capital's financial status is expected to rise in significance over the next few years.
+According to the Global Financial Centres Index published by the Z/Yen Group, the Irish capital's financial status is expected to rise in significance over the next few years.
 Ireland already carries a lot of clout with numerous companies choosing the country to base their operations, including the likes of Google, Facebook and Apple.